justlark/fanjam/data/README.md

 [./tools/pg-restore.nu](./tools/pg-restore.nu).
 It takes the modified database dump as stdin, accepts the Postgres endpoint host as a positional argument, and prompts interactively for the password.

+After uploading the demo data, make sure to clear the server cache with `just clear-cache <ENV>`.